TriumphLLC/Blend4Web/deploy/doc/en/_sources/project_manager.txt

        :align: center
        :width: 100%

-This panel is only available if the WebPlayer JSON or WebPlayer HTML option has been enabled.
+This panel is only available if the ``Web Player JSON`` or ``Web Player HTML`` option has been enabled.
 The parameters listed here are in essence URL attributes that the Web Player application will use while running the project.

 Deploying the Project
 .....................